jgirardet/sublack/README.rst

 Code folding
 ------------

 Sublack tries to keep code folding as before reformatting.
-SublimeText only support python3.3 syntax.
+SublimeText only supports python3.3 syntax.
 For newer syntax (ex await/async), you have to set the `python_interpreter` setting.

 .. code-block:: json